canonical/github-runner-operator/docs/reference/cos.md

 {filename="/var/log/github-runner-metrics.log"}
 ```

-These log events contain valuable details such as flavor (pertinent for multiple runner applications), GitHub events triggering workflows along with their respective repositories, and more.
+These log events contain valuable details such as charm application, GitHub events triggering workflows along with their respective repositories, and more.
 Customising metric visualisation is possible to suit specific needs.

 ### Machine Host Metrics
 The `grafana-agent` autonomously transmits machine host metrics, which are visualised in the `System Resources` dashboard.